 The conversation regularly flowed from internships into a larger dialogue about the viability of the field.
 Participants were deeply interested in addressing the whole environment of museums’ needs around internships.
 This includes retention, the economy of museums, financial sustainability of museums, and the need to begin the pipeline to museum employment much earlier.
 Internships operate in a wider museum environment and their equitable application has implications beyond any individual museum’s specific operation.
 Addressing internships alone will not, in fact, completely get us toward a larger vision of diversity, access, equity, and inclusion.
 Better retention programs, increased cultural competencies, and re-thinking of the criteria for employment credentialing (e.g. the cost of museum studies programs) all came up in conversation as suggested: “better practices” for the field.
 Recommended steps that moved beyond the purview of the internship included:

 - Museum studies programs’ offering career counseling to students about the economics of museum work

 - Museum professionals—and our organizations—sharing information about the specifics of contract labor, including taxes

 - Increased collaboration with related federal initiatives for professional development and youth programming

 - The production of a field-wide tool that helps students evaluate what programs are best for them.

-In reflecting on these suggestions, it becomes clear to me that, ultimately, the vision for success in addressing museums and internships is a linked to a larger vision of sustainability and increased access in the field.
+In reflecting on these suggestions, it becomes clear to me that, ultimately, the vision for success in addressing museums and internships is linked to a larger vision of sustainability and increased access to the field.
 The problems of privilege that cause bottlenecks in the pipeline to museum employment require coordinated interventions that both include and exceed the form of the internship itself.
 The issue of museums and internships is future-facing—a subject that benefits from our creative, disruptive, and sometimes-contradictory efforts.
 Together.